<< Mathematical Curiosities

 By Lemma #1 a rotation is equivalent to two reflections about an ordered pair of planes through the rotation axis, where the angle between the planes is exactly half the angle of rotation.
 We say that the ordered pair of planes represents the rotation.

-and the double reflection is equivalent to the rotation that the curved arrow indicates.
+and the double reflection is equivalent to the rotation that the curved arrow represents.

-Euler’s theorem says that given two orientations there exists a rotation taking one to the other.
+Euler’s theorem says that given two orientations of an object there exists a rotation taking one to the other.
 Thus the change in orientation after two rotations is the same as the change made by a some single rotation.
 Paddelrads enable us to find that single rotation, as follows.

 Atail Ahead Btail Bhead